razzul/stay-alive/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Stay Alive wordpress plugin to check online user's in your website in just minutes with widget or shortcode
+Stay Alive wordpress plugin to check online user's in your website in just minutes with widget or shortcode using Pusher 3rd party socket service.

 == Description ==